brannerchinese/ChineseUtilities/json_texts/README.md

 H.store_data(filename, text='')
         ```

-     The argument `text` should only be
+     The argument `text` should only be used if the text in question is not extracted from the named file.

    1. To decrypt `filename`: